nearprotocol/near-fiddle-api/README.md

 * `CONTRACT_HELPER_URL` -- default `https://studio.nearprotocol.com/contract-api`;
 * `NODE_URL` -- default `https://studio.nearprotocol.com/devnet`;
 * `WALLET_URL` -- default `https://wallet.nearprotocol.com`;

+The above variables define the URLs used by the web apps from withing the browser so they should always correspond to public IP or DNS name.

 * `NODE_ENV` -- default `production`;

 The port that the service is listening on is 3000.